JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/technical/polls.md

 When clicking on a choice in the banner, it just sends a message in the chat ("!1" for example).

-As the backend does no localization, it also translate on the fly the english sentences comming from the backend (in the form definition, in poll start/end message, and in bounce/error messages).
+As the backend does no localization, it also translate on the fly the english sentences coming from the backend (in the form definition, in poll start/end message, and in bounce/error messages).